chonnessey/lord_of_the_gems/README.md

 Users can create, edit and delete accounts
-Users can add, edit and delete an image for their avatars Users will have an inventory of items that they can view, add, edit and delete Users can visit locations (eg rooms, places, bars, etc) to interact with items and enemies Users (or admins) can create, edit, delete locations Users (or admins) can create, edit, delete items
+Users can add, edit and delete an image for their avatars Users will have an inventory of items that they can view, add, edit and delete Users can visit locations (eg rooms, places, bars, etc) to interact with items and future friends Users (or admins) can create, edit, delete locations Users (or admins) can create, edit, delete items
 Users (or admins) can create, edit, delete enemies